miker704/Strife/patches.md

     - Adjusted colors of the create dmServer modal.
     - Adjusted colors of the invite to dmServer modal.
     - Adjusted colors of the old invite to Server modal.
+    - Added Clear/Reset search function to Invite to Server Modal.

 ## Backend Changes